Other (Alison Moyet album): Singles

 Moyet announced and debuted a radio edit of the album's first official single, "Reassuring Pinches" on 29 April 2017, on Graham Norton's BBC Radio 2 show.

 A music video for "The Rarest Birds", directed by Steve Gullick, premiered on 20 July 2017.
 The video was filmed in Brighton and features her daughter Caitlin Ballard.
 On the song, Moyet states, "The Rarest Birds is a paean to LGBTQ, to Brighton, to coming out after the darkest nights into the arms of those that delight in your flight.
 From me to you."
 Moyet performed the song live on The Graham Norton Show.
 The track was first previewed on Norton's radio show, 3 June 2017.

 Promotion

 The Other Tour

 From September through December 2017, Moyet embarked on her first world tour in 30 years in support of the album, The Other Tour.
+Recordings from the tour were released on The Other Live Collection.

 Track listing

 Personnel

 Credits for Other adapted from liner notes.